ash/raku-challenges/089/index.md

 ### 17. Go

 And now fast forward to the present days.
 Here is Go with its strict requirements not to leave garbage in the code and use all variables and imported modules.
-Notice that here, I used multiple assignments and avoided a temporary variable in the implementation of `gcd`: `b, a = a%b, b`.
+Notice that I used multiple assignments and avoided a temporary variable in the implementation of `gcd`: `b, a = a%b, b`.
 Heh, and the Go standard formatter removed my spaces around the `%` operator.

     // To compile and run:
     // $ go run ch-1.go 100